DRVV/dify-multiagent-chat/README.md

 ## 🎯 What This Demo Shows

-- Basic integration of the DifyChatComponent
+- Basic integration of the DifyMultiagentChat
 - Real-time chat with Dify multi-agent conversations
 - Streaming message support
 - Customizable styling and configuration